-- > Can the scientific theory or technique being offered by the expert be tested-and has it been? - > Has it been subjected to peer review and publication? - > What is the known or potential error rate of the scientific technique? - > Has it received general acceptance in the scientific community?
+- > Can the scientific theory or technique being offered by the expert be tested-and has it been? - Has it been subjected to peer review and publication? - > What is the known or potential error rate of the scientific technique? - > Has it received general acceptance in the scientific community?

 In recent decades, the Supreme Court has tended towards granting trial courts increased discretion to make context-specific decisions about whether expert testimony is admissible.
-As climate change litigation becomes more common and judges become more comfortable with the theories and methods of climate science, expert testimony from climate scientists will likely be readily admissible.
+So there's every reason to think that, particularly as climate change litigation becomes more common and judges become more comfortable with the theories and methods of climate science, expert testimony from climate scientists will be readily admissible.

-What tasks might you be asked to undertake as a testifying expert witness in litigation?
+What tasks might you be asked to undertake as an expert witness?